1. Overview

 -

-/* Start play audio.wav, for simplicity just use main file name only, without ext name ".wav" */
+/* Start playing "audio.wav".
+For simplicity, use only the main file name without the ".wav" extension. */

-/* Note: Play list is not support for all BunHMI model */
+/* Note: Playlist functionality is not supported on all BunHMI models. */

 sys.wav_add("music3");